 There is doubtless going to be disagreement over the “why” behind the big push for coding skills across industries, but the “what” and “when” are pretty self-evident: millions of tech jobs right now.

-Of course, it is entirely possible that the influx of software developers and programmers into the market might result in an increase in the intensity of the push for coding skills, with companies across all industries increasing demand for more labor to match their newfound productivity.
+Of course, it is entirely possible that the influx of software developers and programmers into the market might result in an increase in the intensity of the push for coding skills, with companies across all industries increasing demand for more labour to match their newfound productivity.

 Only tomorrow can tell!